Compass Sees Unusually Large Options Volume (NYSE:COMP)

-Compass, Inc. (NYSE:COMP – Get Free Report) was the recipient of unusually large options trading on Monday.
-Stock investors purchased 4,600 put options on the stock.
-This is an increase of 1,286% compared to the average volume of 332 put options.
+Compass, Inc. (NYSE:COMP – Get Free Report) saw unusually large options trading activity on Monday.
+Stock traders bought 4,600 put options on the stock.
+This is an increase of 1,286% compared to the average daily volume of 332 put options.

 Analyst Ratings Changes

-Several brokerages recently issued reports on COMP.
-Barclays dropped their price objective on Compass from $5.00 to $3.50 in a research note on Wednesday, May 10th.
-BTIG Research initiated coverage on Compass in a report on Monday, July 17th.
-They set a “buy” rating and a $5.00 price objective for the company.
-Needham & Company LLC increased their price objective on Compass to $5.50 and gave the company a “buy” rating in a report on Monday.
-Gordon Haskett lowered Compass from a “buy” rating to a “hold” rating in a report on Wednesday, July 19th.
+A number of analysts have weighed in on COMP shares.
+Morgan Stanley reissued an “equal weight” rating and set a $4.00 target price on shares of Compass in a report on Monday.
+BTIG Research initiated coverage on Compass in a research note on Monday, July 17th.
+They issued a “buy” rating and a $5.00 price target for the company.
+Gordon Haskett downgraded shares of Compass from a “buy” rating to a “hold” rating in a research note on Wednesday, July 19th.
 They noted that the move was a valuation call.
-Finally, Morgan Stanley reiterated an “equal weight” rating and set a $4.00 price objective on shares of Compass in a report on Monday.
-Four equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $4.21.
+Barclays cut their price target on shares of Compass from $5.00 to $3.50 in a report on Wednesday, May 10th.
+Finally, Needham & Company LLC lifted their price objective on shares of Compass to $5.50 and gave the stock a “buy” rating in a research note on Monday.
+Four equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $4.21.

 Compass, Inc provides real estate brokerage services in the United States.
 It operates a cloud-based platform that provides an integrated suite of software for customer relationship management, marketing, client service, operations, and other functionality, as well as brokerage and adjacent services in the real estate industry.